-Copy text: Action to copy the highlighted contents of the table as text to the clipboard.
+Copy text: Copy the highlighted contents of the table as semicolon delimited text to the clipboard.
+String attributes are quoted.

 To highlight a cell, click on the cell with a left mouse click.
 Use the arrow keys to enlarge or diminish the set of highlighted cells.